rjhancock/solaris-vii-games/rules.markdown

 #### Administration Costs

-Administration costs represent the outgoings to keep the staff of the stable fed and housed, from the MechWarriors down to the Astechs and office staff.
+Administration costs represent the outgoings to keep the staff of the stable fed and housed, from the MechWarriors down to the astechs and office staff.
 It also represents the bribes, license fees, and other miscellanea needed for a stable to operate on the games world.

 Administration costs are paid weekly, and should be calculated using the following formula: